4lysson-a/ADT/README.md

 # Tad
-a study of tad, example: point distance
+a study of tad, example: distance between points

 ### how to run this code ??